Are Maxwell's equations Lorentz-covariant?: Concluding comments

-To summarize, in the context of physics, where Maxwell's equations describe physical fields and their sources in an inertial frame $S$, and Lorentz transformations relate space and time coordinates of the same event as observed in two inertial frames $S$ and $S'$ in relative motion, Lorentz-covariance of Maxwell's equations expresses a fundamental physical assumption that the same (primed!)
-Maxwell's equations describe the physical fields and their sources also in the $S'$ frame.
+To summarize, in the context of physics, if Maxwell's equations describe physical fields in an inertial frame $S$, and Lorentz transformations relate space and time coordinates of the same event as observed in two inertial frames $S$ and $S'$ in relative motion, Lorentz-covariance of Maxwell's equations expresses a fundamental physical assumption that the same (primed!)
+Maxwell's equations describe the physical fields also in the $S'$ frame.
 On the other hand, from the mathematical side, what is latent in Maxwell's equations is, first, that they are ready-made to be Lorentz-covariant, and, second, the precise `recipe' how to achieve that they actually be Lorentz-covariant.
-In Aristotelian terms, Lorentz-covariance is contained in Maxwell's equations as a plain potentiality, but not as entelechy; Maxwell's equations are Lorentz-covariant if we construct to be so, but they need not be.\footnote[4] {Thus, Rindler's formulation that Maxwell's equations `fit {\it perfectly} into the scheme of special relativity' \cite{WRR}, should perhaps be amended as `{\it can} fit {\it perfectly} into the scheme of special relativity.'
-Incidentally, in a recent review of my book \cite{DVR3}, signed by three professors at Faculty of Physics, University of Belgrade, it is stated that `Lorentz-covariance of Maxwell's equations is not ``a fundamental physical assumption'' [as D Red\v zi\' c claims], but emanates from the equations themselves and is contained in them.'
-However, as our above argument reveals, Lorentz-covariance {\it sensu stricto} is not contained in Maxwell's equations; what is contained is a plain possibility, but not inevitability.
-The covariance takes place only if $E'_i$, $B'_i$ and $\rho'$ are {\it defined} appropriately.} However, it was indeed a miracle that Maxwell had written his equations in a form perfectly fit to be Lorentz-covariant.
+Shortly, Maxwell's equations are Lorentz-covariant if we construct to be so, but they need not be.\footnote[4] {Thus, Rindler's formulation that Maxwell's equations `fit {\it perfectly} into the scheme of special relativity' \cite{WRR}, should perhaps be amended as `{\it can} fit {\it perfectly} into the scheme of special relativity.'} However, it was indeed a miracle that Maxwell had written his equations in a form perfectly fit to be Lorentz-covariant.
 From this perspective, Heinrich Hertz's {\it feeling} that Maxwell's equations `give back to us more than was originally put into them,' proved prophetic.

 Finally, note that, as is well known, analysis of Maxwell's equations can be often made much easier in terms of potentials.
 For the sake of completeness, a brief discussion of Lorentz-covariance of Maxwell's equations from the perspective of potentials, skipping the familiar details, is given in Appendix.